Alistair Cameron Crombie: Early life and education

 Born in Brisbane, Australia, Crombie was educated at the Church of England Grammar School and Geelong Grammar School.
 He then undertook tertiary study in Science at the University of Melbourne, where he was a resident from 1935 at Trinity College.
 During his studies in Melbourne, he won the First Brunning Prize in Botany Part I (1935) and the Exhibition in Zoology Part III (1937).

-Crombie undertook postgraduate study at Jesus College, the University of Cambridge, receiving his doctorate in 1942 in the area of population dynamics.
+Crombie undertook postgraduate study at Jesus College, Cambridge, receiving his doctorate in 1942 in the area of population dynamics.
 He married Nancy Hey in 1943 and had five children.
-He undertook research at the Cambridge Zoological Laboratory for the British Ministry of Agriculture and Fisheries from 1941 until his appointment as lecturer at University College London in 1946.
-Involved in the establishment of the British Society for the History of Science in 1947 (President from 1964 to 1968), he was an early editor of their British Journal for the Philosophy of Science.
-Following publication in 1952 of his textbook Augustine to Galileo: The History of Science A.D.
+He undertook research at the Cambridge Zoological Laboratory for the British Ministry of Agriculture and Fisheries from 1941 until he was appointed as lecturer at University College London in 1946.
+Involved in the establishment of the British Society for the History of Science in 1947 (and later its President from 1964 to 1968), he was an early editor of the British Journal for the Philosophy of Science.
+Following the publication in 1952 of his textbook Augustine to Galileo: The History of Science A.D.
 400–1650, in 1953 Crombie was selected to establish the teaching of History of Science subjects at Oxford, and after a year as visiting professor at the University of Washington, Seattle, he took up his lectureship at Oxford in 1954.
 During Crombie's tenure at Oxford, the history of science was added to the graduate level offerings of Oxford's history faculty.